Local Control of IoT Devices

 Home automation software such as Home Assistant can auto-magically pull in Tasmota flashed devices set up with MQTT.
 It sounds difficult, and it one time it kinda was, but now it is pretty easy.

-Seems now there is a shift in the force where many IoT devices that came with flashable chips are now coming with chips that currently cannot be flashed with Open Source firmware.
-The chips are from a company called Tuya out of China.
+Also, now it seems there is a shift in the force where many IoT devices that came with flashable chips are now coming with chips that currently cannot be flashed with Open Source firmware.
+Conversely, the chips are from a company called Tuya out of China.
 Now, gee, why would a company in China make a chip that hooks to the internet that you can’t flash and control locally?

 The WB3S is an example of a Tuya chip that cannot be flashed.
 To the left of it is an ESP8266 for transplanting.